frederic-perez/AmE-dictionary/data/idioms.md

 __all over the place<sup>1</sup>__ _adj_ :two: Inconsistent; lacking a clear pattern; with a large amount of variation. _I asked each person in turn, and their answers were all over the place._ _Amy Schumer has been all over the place lately._
 __all over the place<sup>2</sup>__ _adv_ :two: __1__ Thoroughly; completely. _I took a big piece of paper and then just painted flowers all over the place._ __2__ In multiple directions, sometimes in a random or near random pattern. _They started firing all over the place._ _He poured a big glass of milk but then it spilled all over the place._
 __all over__ _Dick jokes all over._
+__all shapes and sizes__ :three: Many varieties. _These plants come in all shapes and sizes, so I’m sure you’ll find one that fits in your little apartment._
+__all shook up__
 __all sizzle and no steak__ :two: Disappointing or anticlimactic.
 Having an exciting, promising, important, or aggrandizing buildup that proves to be unwarranted. _Everyone is in a panic over the supposed water shortages, but personally I think the whole thing is all sizzle and no steak._
 __all that jazz__ :four: All that stuff; all that nonsense.
 __all the difference in the world__ The greatest degree of difference that is possible or conceivable.
 Without the verbs “mean” or “make,” it is used to compare two disparate things.